20 Signs of A Psychopath: Recognize Their Toxic Traits

 Psychopaths lack emotional empathy and compassion.

-This lack of empathy makes them resistant to genuinely care about others’ feelings or well-being.
+This lack of empathy makes them resistant to caring about others’ feelings or well-being.

 It also keeps them from feeling bad about hurting others.
 A psychopath may not feel any sorrow or regret after betraying a close friend or family member.